TechnicallyWeb3/wttp-handler-v3/README.md

 - `WttpProvider`: Provider for WTTP contract interactions
 - `GETOptions`: Options for GET requests
 - `HEADOptions`: Options for HEAD requests
+- `WttpConfig`: Configuration for WTTP networks
+- `WttpHandlerConfig`: Configuration for the WTTP Handler

 ## Network Support